-General Washington, the Continental Army and General Lord Stirling of Basking Ridge took a page out of the history books creating a sophisticated communications network to highlight British movement.
+General Washington, the Continental Army, and General Lord Stirling of Basking Ridge took a page from the history books and created a sophisticated communications network to highlight the British movement.
 They were called the “Beacons.”

-You never know what you’re going to find regarding history in the Somerset Hills area of northern Somerset County, New Jersey, but we have another great story of the American revolution and its ties to Basking Ridge, New Jersey.
-For those who don’t know General William Alexander, also known as Lord Stirling of Basking Ridge, New Jersey he is the one credited with designing the famed “Continental Army Beacons” to signal across two states that the British were on the move.
-From West Point on the Hudson in New York to the southern tip of the Watchung mountains, bonfire pilings or ignitable tar barrels and cannons where placed on the mountain ridges.
+You never know what you’ll find regarding history in the Somerset Hills area of northern Somerset County, New Jersey.
+However, we have another great story of the American Revolution and its ties to Basking Ridge, New Jersey.
+For those who don’t know General William Alexander, also known as Lord Stirling of Basking Ridge, New Jersey is the one credited with designing the famed “Continental Army Beacons” to signal across two states that the British were on the move.
+From West Point on the Hudson in New York to the southern tip of the Watchung Mountains, bonfire pilings or ignitable tar barrels and cannons were placed on the mountain ridges.
 These were Stirling’s Beacons.

 The Beacon Concept